-16.21 When an eligible student has notified their intention to make a submission the Associate Dean (Research) shall appoint examiners.
-There shall be a least two external examiners in addition to the internal examiner.
+15.21 When an eligible student has notified their intention to make a submission the Director of Doctoral Programmes shall appoint examiners.
+There shall be at least two external examiners in addition to the internal examiner.

-16.22 In order to be eligible for the award of the degree of Doctor of Engineering, students must demonstrate innovation in the application of knowledge to the engineering business environment.
-In addition they must demonstrate the following competences:
+15.22 In order to be eligible for the award of the degree of Doctor of Engineering, students must demonstrate innovation in the application of knowledge to the engineering business environment.
+In addition, they must demonstrate the following competences: